 Trientalis borealis (synonym Lysimachia borealis), the star-shaped flower, is a perennial wild flowering plant native to the North American forests that bloom from May to June.
-The genus name Trientalis is derived from a Latin word and means a third of a foot.
+The genus Trientalis is derived from a Latin word that means a third of a foot.

 It is an indication of the height of the plant.
 The starflower, which has been classified in the Primulaceae (primrose) family, is apparently now incorporated into other genera of the genus Lysimachia and received a new species name: Lysimachia borealis.
 This change is the result of new analyzes of morphological and molecular data.

 The genus Lysimachia comprises around 150 species of herbaceous and perennial shrubs that grow mainly in meadows and moist forests in the subtropics.